Karumi/KarumiJekyllTheme/README.md

 Once you've included the folders as part of your repository, you just need to commit & push in the ``master`` branch.
 After that, enable the GitHub pages configuration in the repository you are using and then go to the configured GitHub page url.

-At this point, you are ready to rock :guitar: You can now write your documentation and you'll see how the GitHub page is updated using the Karumi Jekyll template :clap: :clap:
+At this point, you are ready to rock :guitar: You can now write your documentation and you'll see how the GitHub page is updated using the Karumi Jekyll theme :clap: :clap:

 License
 -------